radoslawwladyga/drink-recipes-app---React/README.md

 ﻿# react-recipes
-A simple drink recipe search application built on React and using a Firebase.
+A simple app to find drink recipes based on the ingredients you enter.
+Based on react and fierbase.

+Hooks used:
+- useEffect ()
+- useState ()
+- useRef ()

+It also uses Router.